urvivaidya/MSBA-UCI/README.md

 # MSBA-UCI
-MS Business Analytics @ UCI
+Projects undertaken during my Masters of Science in Business Analytics @ University of California Irvine.